Hua-Zhou/aw-area51/README.md

 	- If you are in CHS building and connected via ethernet cable, then `ssh [USERNAME]@10.47.201.62` should work.

-	- If you want to use WIFI to access the machine (**NOT WORKING YET**), then:
+	- If you want to use WIFI to access the machine, then:
 		1. You need a UCLA MedNet account.
-		2. On campus, you have to use the `UCLAHealthSecure` wifi.
+		2. On UCLA medical campus, e.g., CHS building, you have to use the `UCLAHealthSecure` wifi, which requires your MedNet credential.
-		3. Off campus, you have to use the GobalProtect VPN Client and OnGuard associated with your MedNet acccount.
+		3. Outside medical campus, you have to use the GobalProtect VPN Client and OnGuard associated with your MedNet acccount.
 See
 <https://mednet.uclahealth.org/device-security-toolkit/> for instructions.
 You need to file an IT service request at <https://mednet.uclahealth.org/it-service-catalog-quick-links/> to allow you use VPN over MedNet.

 - How to connect to AW Area51?